 Now I’ll choose a bold color palette which has consistent saturation and value but varies its hue from yellow to red as you move from left to right across the framework columns.
 I can highlight particular techniques used by an adversary of interest, using this color scheme to make them stand out.
 Again, curved links with a gradient make the visualization come alive.

 Now for the wow factor.
 Adding animation gives users the ability to toggle between a concise network representation of a particular attack and a contextualized diagram of how it fits into the ATT&CK framework.

 I’ve animated this in multiple steps: first, curve the links and run the custom layout on the chosen subset of data.
 Then fade in the full ATT&CK matrix.
 Chaining animations together in this way is a powerful technique to add memorable impact without confusing users with too much simultaneous movement.

 Check out our webinar on building high-performance, beautiful and insightful cyber security dataviz tools

 Cyber security attack forensics as a graph

-Finally, let’s apply all these techniques to a real world example.
+Finally, let’s apply all these cyber security analysis tools to a real world example.

-Earlier this year, cyber security solutions provider, Binary Defense, published this article showing how the Emotet trojan can attack and traverse wi-fi networks.
+Earlier this year, cyber security solutions provider, Binary Defense, published this article on how the Emotet trojan can attack and traverse wi-fi networks.